WissamMU/hugo-website/details.md

 some hugo tools i guess
 1. truncate 5 :         used to limit the length of a text content and add an ellipsis (...)
+2. .Site.Data :         This refers to data stored in your project's data directory.
+Hugo uses this information within your templates.
+3. .Site.RegularPages:  This refers to all regular pages in your project, excluding content like posts or drafts.
+You can use this to access information from those pages.
+4. range :              loops through a collection of items, performing actions on each one.
+5. .Parms.somthing :    Accesses front matter data in Hugo templates.
+6. RelPermalink :       Returns the relative URL of the current page in Hugo.